Sino-American Cooperative Organization

-The Sino-American Special Technical Cooperative Organization, also known as the Sino-American Cooperative Organization (SACO), was an organization created by the SACO Treaty signed by China and the United States in 1942 during the Second World War.
-It established a mutual intelligence gathering entity in China between the respective nations against Japan.
-It operated in China jointly along with the Office of Strategic Services (OSS), America's first intelligence agency and forerunner of the CIA while also serving as joint training program between the two nations.
+The Sino-American Special Technical Cooperative Organization, also known as the Sino-American Cooperative Organization (SACO), was an intelligence gathering organization created by China and the United States during the Second World War.
+It was formed by the 1942 SACO Treaty and worked against Japan.
+It operated in China jointly with the Office of Strategic Services (OSS), the first US intelligence agency and forerunner of the CIA, while also serving as joint training program between the two nations.
+SACO units set up weather communications, aircraft monitoring, and intelligence stations from southern borders in Indo-China to the northern reaches of the Gobi Desert.
+They also monitored the activity along the China coast behind enemy lines.

 History and operations

 The first and last operational chief of the organization was Dai Li (Tai Li, Dai/Tai is the surname), head of Chiang Kai-shek's secret police, the Bureau of Investigation and Statistics.
 A fierce anti-communist and shadowy man of mystery, General Dai also commanded the Loyal Patriotic Army (LPA), a large militia force active in Japanese-occupied interior regions of China.
 Commander for the American forces was United States Navy Captain Milton E. Miles.
 "Mary" Miles, later a Vice Admiral, was commander of Naval Group China (NGC), the American Navy's intelligence unit in China during the war.

 In April 1943, SACO began setting up camps (later known as units when Naval Group China was established) to train Chinese guerrillas in small arms, demolition, sabotage, combat techniques, radio handling, aircraft and ship recognition, and aerology.
 Many, if not most, of the American instructors had backgrounds in law enforcement prior to the war.
 While some of the recruits the Chinese provided were unhealthy to some degree, they surprised their instructors with their willingness and ability to learn.

 About 2500 sailors and Marines trained and operated with Chinese guerrilla forces, often behind Japanese lines.
 Among all the wartime missions that Americans set up in China, SACO was the only one that adopted a policy of "total immersion" with the Chinese.
 The "Rice Paddy Navy" or "What-the-Hell Gang" operated in the China-Burma-India theatre, advising and training, forecasting weather and scouting landing areas for USN fleet and General Claire Lee Chennault's 14th AF, rescuing downed American flyers, and intercepting Japanese radio traffic.
 An underlying mission objective during the last year of war was the development and preparation of the China coast for Allied penetration and occupation.
-Fujian Province was scouted as a potential staging area and springboard for the future invasion of Japan.

 In total, the guerrillas trained and supported by SACO/Naval Group China had destroyed more than 200 bridges, 84 locomotives, and 141 ships and river craft.
 Their activities were responsible for the deaths of around 71,000 Japanese military personnel, and the guerrillas themselves killed about 30,000- a rate of 2 1/2 Japanese for each weapon supplied to the guerrillas by SACO.
 This "kill ratio" was unmatched by any branch of the American military during the war.
 CAPT Miles deputy's estimate of Japanese deaths was a less generous 23,000.